 • Keep keys accessible.

-• Do not walk alone.
+• Use the buddy system.
+Do not walk alone.
 There is safety in numbers.

 • Know the vulnerable targets of the assailant: eyes, nose, throat, stomach, kneecaps and groin.